The Groovenians: Development

-The Groovenians became the first television pilot created by Kenny Scharf, a surrealist painter from Brooklyn, New York.
-The art, animation, and concepts were the result of his long work experience as part of painting pop culture in a science fictional setting; Scharf drew inspiration from Hanna-Barbera's animated sitcom The Jetsons.
+The Groovenians was created by Kenny Scharf, a surrealist painter from Brooklyn, New York.
+The art, animation, and concepts were the result of his long work experience painting pop culture in a science fictional setting; Scharf drew inspiration from Hanna-Barbera's animated sitcom The Jetsons.

-The pilot was produced with CGI-animation via S4 Studios rather than being produced entirely by Cartoon Network Studios.
+Animation services was provided with computer-generated imagery via S4 Studios, while production was handled by Cartoon Network Studios.
 Scharf wrote the story with Jordan Reichek, the director of the pilot for Invader Zim, who also held the roles of director, producer, and storyboard artist.
-The names for new wave music are chosen to the music's composition: three of The B-52's members (Kate Pierson, Fred Schneider, and Cindy Wilson) for the soundtrack, but Mark Mothersbaugh instead for the background, and finally Bob Casale from Devo with some musicians of Mutato Muzika (Crash Bandicoot's first games), always for the background but additionally.
+Several prominent artists of new wave music contributed as composers for the pilot's music: three members of The B-52's (Kate Pierson, Fred Schneider, and Cindy Wilson) for the soundtrack, Mark Mothersbaugh for the background, and finally Bob Casale from Devo working with some musicians of Mutato Muzika (Crash Bandicoot's first games), working on background and additional music.
 After the pilot was rejected by Cartoon Network, Scharf tried to pitch it to MTV or VH1 but it never materialized.

 Reception

-The Groovenians never picked up as the full series due to the negative reviews received by critics and audiences.
+The Groovenians never picked up as the full series due to negative reception from critics and audiences.
 Despite this, it was nominated at 30th Annie Awards as "Best Animated Short Subject".